-Dr. Ole Isacson is Professor of Neurology (Neuroscience) at Harvard Medical School.
-He is the Director of the Neuroregeneration Research Institute at McLean Hospital and an NIH Udall Parkinson's Disease Research Center of Excellence grant awardee.
-Dr. Isacson is also a co-chair of Harvard Center for Neurodegeneration and Repair and Principal Faculty of Harvard Stem Cell Institute.
-He received his Medical Bachelor (1984) and Doctor of Medicine (a research doctoral degree in Medical Neurobiology, 1987) from the University of Lund in Sweden.
-In 1989, after a 2 year postdoctoral position at Cambridge University, England, Dr. Isacson was recruited to Harvard as an Assistant Professor of Neuroscience and there established a small independent research laboratory for his work on neuroregeneration.
-Over the last 2 decades his original laboratory has grown to an internationally recognized academic research center for Parkinson's disease and related disorders, funded by the NIH, DOD and private foundations.
-Dr. Isacson's scientific models and studies of conceptually new therapies for neurodegenerative diseases have resulted in many new findings and clinical trials for Parkinson's and Huntington's disease.
-He is Editor In Chief of the journal Molecular and Cellular Neuroscience and on the board of numerous other scientific journals.
+Isacson's scientific models and studies of conceptually new therapies for neurodegenerative diseases have resulted in many new findings and clinical trials for Parkinson's and Huntington's disease.
+He served as Editor In Chief of the journal Molecular and Cellular Neuroscience and is on the board of numerous scientific journals.
 He is a founding member and past President of the American Society for Neural Transplantation and Repair, and past President of the international Cell Transplantation Society (branch of the American Transplantation Society – AST).
-He serves as a scientific reviewer and advisor to the NIH, DOD and many Parkinson community groups.
-Dr. Isacson has received international prizes, research awards and lectureships.
-He is author or co-author of over 250 scientific research publications in neuroscience and neurology, and 3 books in his field.
+He serves as a reviewer and advisor to the NIH, DOD, FDA, Industry and many patient community groups, and has participated in several biotech start-ups as well as performed senior executive roles in industry.
+Isacson has received international prizes, research awards and lectureships, and was elected Fellow of the American Association for the Advancement of Science - AAAS (2014).
+He is the author or co-author of over 300 scientific research publications in neuroscience and neurology, and three books in his field.